budzillajapan-del/FreeRiichiMahjong/support.md

 A few things to check:

-1. **Both Macs must be on the same Wi-Fi network** (not on different networks at the same address, and not on the guest network on one and the main network on the other).
+1. **Both systems must be on the same Wi-Fi network** (not on different networks at the same address, and not on the guest network on one and the main network on the other).
-2. **Both Macs must have granted local network permission** to MahjongmacOS the first time the app asked.
-To re-grant: **System Settings → Privacy & Security → Local Network**, find MahjongmacOS, and enable it.
+2. **Both systems must have granted local network permission** to Free Riichi Mahjong the first time the app asked.
+To re-grant: **System Settings → Privacy & Security → Local Network**, find Free Riichi Mahjong, and enable it.
 3. **Some routers block multicast (Bonjour) traffic**.
 If you're on a corporate or hotel network, this is often the cause.
 A home network usually works fine.